cslarsen/arv/README.rst

     $ pip install arv

 Note that the pip install builds from source.
 You'll need not only Cython, but also a C++11 capable compiler.
-I might distributed binary wheels in time.
+I might distribute binary wheels in time.
 If the installation doesn't work for you, please file a GitHub issue with as much detail as you can.

 License